thomaswilburn/Weir/readme.md

 (it's in days).
 You'll also need to turn on LESS compilation, unless you want to generate the rss.css file yourself.

-5. Start the server with either of the following two commands, then just leave it running.
+5. Kick off the Weir process with the followign command, which will build the client-side files and start the HTTP server, then just leave it running.

         npm start
-        node main

 6. Open a browser to the server/port combination where you're running Weir.
 For example, if my cfg.json set the port to 8080, I would visit "http://example.com:8080".
 Click the & icon